-- 1. Earn a minimum grade of "C-" in each class used to meet the prerequisites or requirements for program of study option or certificate and - 2.
-Maintain either: - a) a minimum 2.00 cumulative GPA (for students seeking Associate of Applied Science Degrees) or - b) a minimum 2.25 GPA (for students seeking Associates of Arts or Associate of Science Degrees) or c) a minimum 2.5 GPA (for students seeking an Associate of Applied Science or an Associate of Science in Nursing)
+- 1. Earn a minimum grade of "C-" in each class used to meet the prerequisites or program requirements and - 2.
+Maintain either: - a) a minimum 2.00 cumulative GPA (for students seeking Associate of Applied Science Degrees) or - b) a minimum 2.25 GPA (for students seeking Associates of Arts or Associate of Science Degrees) or - c) a minimum 2.5 GPA (for students seeking an Associate of Applied Science or an Associate of Science in Nursing)